-In September 2015 all staff were updated on Child Protection Procedures following the new statutory guidance Keeping Children Safe in Education, April 2014, and signed to acknowledge they had read and understood its content (Part 1 - Keeping Children Safe in Education: information for all school and college staff).
+In September 2016 all staff were updated on Child Protection Procedures following the new statutory guidance Keeping Children Safe in Education (May 2016), and signed to acknowledge they had read and understood its content (Part 1 - Keeping Children Safe in Education: Statutory guidance for all school and colleges).
 Any staff to join the school after this time will be required to read this document and have child protection procedure training from a member of the designated team.